 2. One of my favorite cook books — ‘Cooking With Italian Grandmothers’ — dedicated an entire chapter to cooking with rabbit.
-So I always knew a rabbit stew was in my future…making recipes from that book really make me feel Italian
+So I always knew a rabbit stew was in my future…cooking up recipes from that book really make me feel Italian

 3. My son-in-law is an avid hunter.
 When he mentioned he was going rabbit hunting and suggested we whip something up with his catch, I thought…perfect — a willing partner to help with my secret rabbit obsession.

 So…are you on board yet?
-If not, here’s my last ditch attempt to bring you over to the wild side.
-Organic…free-range…hormone-free… antiobiotic-free… whatever you want to call it, its the kind of meet the purists pay up to $40/lb. for.
+If not, here’s my last ditch attempt to bring you over to the wild side. (sorry, I couldn’t resist) Organic…free-range…hormone-free… antiobiotic-free… whatever you want to call it, its the kind of meat the purists pay up to $40/lb. for.
 Its why I substitute most of my beef dishes with my husband’s just caught elk (which by the way you might want to try in my Elk Borgonione recipe).

 If I haven’t convinced you to continue reading by now, I never will, so I’m glad you’re still with me!
-So let’s get to it.
+So without further ado, let’s get to it.

 First let’s start with the pieces.
 Since my rabbit was rather small I started with 4 pieces.